QuantEcon/lecture-python-intro/lectures/money_inflation_nonlinear.md

 ```{note}
 The same qualitive outcomes prevail in this lecture {doc}`money_inflation` that studies a linear version of the model in this lecture`.
 ```

+We discovered that

+ * all but one of the equilibrium paths converge to limits in which the higher of two possible stationary inflation tax prevails
+ * there is a unique equilibrium path associated with "plausible" statements about how reductions in government deficits affect a stationary  inflation rate

+As in  this lecture {doc}`money_inflation`, on grounds of plausibility, we  again recommend  selecting the unique equilibrium that converges to the lower stationary inflation tax rate.

+As we shall see, we  accepting  this recommendation is a key ingredient of outcomes of the "unpleasant arithmetic" that we describe in   lecture {doc}`unpleasant`.

+In lecture, {doc}`laffer_adaptive`, we shall explore how  {cite}`bruno1990seigniorage` and others justified our equilibrium selection in other ways.